Linking Heterogeneous Data with Coordinated Agent Flows for Social Media Analysis: Introduction

 \section{Introduction}

-Social media platforms generate massive volumes of data every day, capturing rich interactions, diverse opinions, and dynamic trends among millions of users.
-Effectively analyzing such complex and rapidly evolving data is crucial for understanding public opinion dynamics~\cite{OpinionFlow, Whisper}, information diffusion~\cite{DMap, RMap}, and topic evolution~\cite{TopicCompetition, EvoRiver}.
+Social media platforms generate volumes of data every day, capturing diverse opinions, rich interactions, and dynamic trends.
+Effectively analyzing such complex and massive data is crucial for understanding public opinion dynamics~\cite{OpinionFlow, Whisper}, information diffusion~\cite{DMap, RMap}, and topic evolution~\cite{TopicCompetition, EvoRiver}.
 Visual analytics, which integrates advanced data mining algorithms~\cite{DataminingSurvey} with intuitive visual representations~\cite{survey17}, has become indispensable for exploring these multifaceted social phenomena.